 Marcia attended the University of Saskatchewan, receiving her B.A. (distinction, in English and political science) in 1980, and her LL.B. in 1982.
-She is a lawyer with the Department of Justice Canada and has been practicing law for 25 years.
+She is a lawyer with the Department of Justice Canada and has been practicing law for 34 years.
 In 1979 she was awarded the M.J.
 Coldwell Prize in Canadian Affairs for the highest combined standing in Canadian economics and Canadian affairs.
-Marcia has held at various times #1 provincial ranking for women’s tennis, badminton and squash.
-She is currently ranked 1st in her province and nationally ranked 5th in the over 50 age group in tennis.
+Marcia has held at various times the #1 provincial ranking for women’s tennis, badminton and squash and has represented Canada in international events in both tennis and badminton.
 She has also been a board member of the Saskatchewan Tennis, Badminton and Squash associations.

 Tom Brown – firstname.lastname@example.org

-Tom has represented the region on the seniors committee for more than six years.
-He has been a competitive tennis player for more than thirty years and is still active on the local and national scene.
-He plays competitive squash as well and is the Men’s over 45 National Champion for 2008.
-His goal is to win a national tennis championship.
-Tom is the Business Manager of the Student Union at the University of Winnipeg and works as one of the assistant pros at the Winnipeg Winter Club.
+Tom has represented the region on the seniors committee for more than 15 years.
+He has been a competitive tennis player for more than four decades and is still active on the local and national scene.
+He plays competitive squash in the winter and he won the Men’s over 45 National Championship in 2008.
+Tom is the Business Manager of the University of Winnipeg Students’ Association.
 He is also a part-time squash pro at the University of Winnipeg, Duckworth Centre.